 That way, if you have questions about reports, for example, you can go in and understand the data analysis, rather than just cross your fingers and trust that what your DMP is spitting out is right.

 If you can’t trust your own data or know what’s going on with it at all times (and in real time), then what’s the point of gathering it and storing it in a data management platform in the first place?

 Black boxes lack transparency and visibility into the quality, accuracy, and reliability of your customer data sets.
 Moreover, they are major hindrances to marketing success.

 Downside #3: It’s crazy to wait weeks for segments.

 Speaking of real-time data, some marketers are willing to wait more than 10 minutes — let alone several days or even weeks — to get a segment that can be used in activation channels.

 Real talk: If it takes your data management platform two-plus weeks to build customer segments, there’s virtually zero chance those segments re still accurate by the time they’re finished.

 So much will have happened in the decision journeys for the consumers in those segments during those two weeks that attributes describing them change after two hours, never mind two weeks.

 What’s more, it’s nearly impossible to take advantage of dynamic first-party data (e.g., behavioral and contextual data points) when creating unique segments.

-Other marketing technologies, like the CDP, offer real-time data collection and leverage machine learning to build customer segments based on a variety of granular profile traits and behaviors.
+Other marketing technologies, like the customer data platform, offer real-time data collection and leverage machine learning to build customer segments based on a variety of granular profile traits and behaviors.

 With other options for customer segmentation at your disposal — and one, in particular, that can take the considerable amounts of data stored across your stack and allow you to quickly and efficiently bucket and group contacts as desired — the dependency on your DMP makes even less sense.